flyteorg/flyte/rsts/concepts/flyte_console.rst

 |

-Every execution has two views: Node and Graph.
+Every execution has two views: Nodes and Graph.

-A node will encapsulate an instance of a task, but it can also contain an entire subworkflow or trigger a child workflow.
+A node encapsulates an instance of a task, but it can also contain an entire subworkflow or trigger a child workflow.
 More about nodes can be found in :std:ref:`divedeep-nodes`.

 |